juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 - System as a whole, is an object, which collaborates with the user via message to satisfy the goal of the user.
 Therefore, functional requirements of the system is now the responsibility of the system.
 - Responsibility-driven development
 	- Use case identifies functional requirements.
 Functional requirements express responsibilities of the system.
-	- Domain model supplies stable structure that can accept volatile funcitonal requirements.
+	- Domain model supplies stable structure that can accept volatile functional requirements.
 	- RDD integrates those two.
 - Recursive Composition (of Smalltalk)
 	- Why split computers into data structure (state) and procedure (behavior)?
 Just accept computer as an object.